 Perhaps the most famous event is the night of San Lorenzo (Aug.
 10), a tradition in Italy that plays on a bit of fact and a bit of religious folklore.
 The martyred saint Lawrence is said to cry tears on the anniversary of his death, which are transformed into stars.
 At one time, many (many) years ago, there was an element in the atmosphere that made these falling stars seem red, and it was said that he cried tears of blood.
 The phenomenon of the red tears is no longer visible, but if you take a blanket and head out to an open field, or mountaintop where there is little to no light pollution you can still see the tears of San Lorenzo on the night of the falling stars.

-In 2017, a Waning Gibbous Moon may hinder a good view of the meteor shower.
+In 2018, will be near a new moon and promote a good view of the meteor shower.

 2. Island Hopping